 IEEE Region 5 Student Robotics Competition

 The Student Robotics Competition is sponsored by the IEEE Region 5 Committee.
 The student teams will be challenged to build autonomous robots within the competition rules and guidelines.
 The competition will use a point system with the winning team receiving the highest number of points.
-Details may be found in the official competition rules which will be issued shortly.
+The competition rules can be downloaded found here.

 Eligibility: The IEEE Region 5 Student Robotics Competition invites the IEEE Student Branches, Eta Kappa Nu, and students at universities throughout IEEE Region 5 to send, undergraduate teams to compete in the competition.
 The students must register for the IEEE Region 5 Student Conference and at least one student must be a current or pending IEEE or IEEE-Eta Kappa Nu member.
 Team substitutions are at the discretion of the competition chair.

 Welcome to the 2021 IEEE Region 5 Undergraduate Student Robotics Competition!
 This year’s competition has been redesigned to accommodate social distancing, restrictions on group sizes and limited availability of on-campus facilities.
 The competition is open to Teams of 1 or more undergraduate students who are enrolled in a College or University with an IEEE Region 5 Student Chapter.

 The remote competition will occur on Saturday, April 10th 2021 from 0800 hours thru approximately 1830 hours Mountain Daylight Saving Time (DST).
 We will make a best effort attempt to assign time slots on a “first come, first served” basis when the Intent to complete is received.
 We will reach out to the registered Team member for their preferred time slot.
 If it is taken, we will assign a slot.

 Intent to Compete and Participation in the Google Group